dhanyacm/vappala/_posts/2018-01-19-vappala-makaram-pooja.md

---
+---
 layout: post

-title: "Vappala Midhunam Pooja"
+title: "Vappala Makaram Pooja"
 date: 2018-01-19
 icon: /images/puja.png
 ---

 The monthly pooja of Makaram month at Vappala macchu will be conducted on this Sunday 21st Jan 2018.